mieskolainen/icenet/_sources/notes/introduction.rst.txt

 Introduction
 =======================

-The library structure is the following.
+The library structure is as follows:

 .. contents::
     :local:

-Folder structure
+Folders
 -----------------------

 .. code-block:: none